Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Introduction

 When treating the constraint as an observation, Bayesian decomposition can be used to express the posterior score as a prior score plus a likelihood score.
-While effective for noisy inverse problems \citep{daras2024surveydiffusionmodelsinverse}, especially in the context of images, these methods are ill-suited for hard constraints: the implicit likelihood approaches a Dirac delta, causing gradients to become unstable and informative only in the immediate vicinity of the feasible set.
-On the other hand, projection methods (Section~\ref{sec:related}) can enforce feasibility explicitly but they come with both theoretical and practical pitfalls.
-The core problem is that the true constrained distribution induced by the constraints on the prior is not correctly sampled.
-This can happen for three reasons: (i) the constraints are not respected, (ii) the probability mass distribution is incorrect, and (iii) the sample lies outside of the support of the original distribution $p$.
+While effective for noisy inverse problems \citep{daras2024surveydiffusionmodelsinverse}, especially in the context of images, these methods are ill-suited for hard constraints: the implicit likelihood approaches a Dirac delta, causing gradients to become unstable and informative only in the immediate vicinity of the feasible set $\mathcal{C}$.
+Projection methods can enforce feasibility explicitly, but have theoretical and practical pitfalls as they do not correctly sample the true constrained distribution.
+This manifests as three problems: (i) the constraints are violated, (ii) the constrained distribution is incorrect, and (iii) the sample lies outside of the support $\mathcal{S}$ of the data distribution $p$.

-These problems are due to a number of factors.
-For nonlinear constraints, the projection typically has no closed-form solution, so it must be approximated with an iterative solver at every step.
+For nonlinear constraints, the projection typically has no closed-form solution, so it must be approximated with an iterative solver.
 Moreover, it is often unclear what exactly should be projected.
 Directly projecting the noisy state onto the constraint set can be ill-posed or numerically unstable, since many constraints are only meaningful for clean data.
-Projecting an estimate of the clean sample is not a clear fix either.
+Projecting an estimate of the clean sample is not a fix either.
 Sample consistency with $p$ is often broken, for example, by introducing discontinuities into otherwise continuous samples.
 Finally, repeated projection steps can systematically bias the sampler.
-In the extreme, this behaves like an attractor toward ``nearest'' feasible points, reducing diversity and causing mode collapse rather than sampling from the full constrained distribution.
+In the extreme, this behaves like an attractor toward ``nearest'' feasible points, causing mode collapse rather than sampling from the constrained distribution.